cksystemsteaching/selfie/assignments/introductory-assignments.md

 The RISC-V ISA specifies that:

-- the twelve MSBs encode the third (!) operand value 214, in 12-bit two's complement in fact, so it could even be a negative value.
+- The twelve MSBs encode the third operand value 214, in 12-bit two's complement, in fact, so it could even be a negative value.
-- The next five bits encode the second (!) operand register 0, followed by three bits set to 0.
+- The next five bits encode the second operand register 0, followed by three bits set to 0.
-- The next five bits encode the first (!) operand register 17 followed by,
+- The next five bits encode the first operand register 17.
-- the remaining seven LSBs that encode the opcode 19.
+- The remaining seven LSBs then encode the opcode 19.

-The third operand is treated by `addi` as an integer value rather than, say, a number identifying a register, is called *immediate* addressing hence the `i` in `addi`.
-Immediate addressing is one of various so-called *addressing modes*.
+The third operand is treated by `addi` as an integer value rather than, say, a number identifying a register, which is called immediate addressing hence the `i` in `addi`.
+Immediate addressing is one of the various so-called addressing modes.

 [Addressing Mode](https://en.wikipedia.org/wiki/Addressing_mode) An aspect of the instruction set architecture in most central processing unit (CPU) designs.
 The various addressing modes defined in a given instruction set architecture to define how machine language instructions in that architecture identify each instruction's operand(s).

 But why does the ISA provision five bits for the first and second operand?
-Because five bits allow us to address exactly the 2^{5}=32 different registers of the machine.
-The seven bits for the opcode allow us to distinguish up to 2^{6}=64 different opcodes, but we do not need that many.
+Because five bits allow us to address exactly the 2^{5}=32 different machine registers.
+The opcode's seven bits allow us to distinguish up to 2^{6}=64 different opcodes, but we do not need that many.
 Now, think about the range of values that can be encoded in two's complement in the twelve bits for the third operand!
-This is the range of values that we can get into a register such as `$a7` with a single `addi` instruction.
+This is the range of values that we can get into a register, such as `$a7` with a single `addi` instruction.
 In other words, we can use that instruction to initialize registers.

 Note that the value in register `$zero` is assumed to be 0 at all times.
-This is, in fact needed for initializing registers using the `addi` instruction.
-There exists RISC-V assembly in which such intention is made explicit by using pseudo instructions.
+This is, in fact, needed for initializing registers using the `addi` instruction.
+There exists RISC-U assembly in which such intention is made explicit by using pseudo instructions.
 Here, the pseudo instruction `movi $a7,214`, for example, could be used instead but would anyhow be a short version of `addi $a7,$zero,214`.
 The remaining thirteen instructions of RISC-U are introduced later.